saintplay/vue-swatches/README.md

 ## **Notice**

 Vue Swatches recently reached **version 2**.
-If you were using v1 please consider reading the [Migration Guide](https://github.com/saintplay/vue-swatches/blob/master/MIGRATION.md) or you can check v1 [here](https://github.com/saintplay/vue-swatches/tree/v1.x)
+If you were using v1 please consider reading the [release notes](https://github.com/saintplay/vue-swatches/releases/tag/v2.0.0) or you can check v1 [here](https://github.com/saintplay/vue-swatches/tree/v1.x)

 ## Demo And Documentation ##